PavelMystic/RCLW03-2025/people.md

 contact: p.kulmon (at) era.aero

-Pavel Kulmon received the Master of Engineering degree in the field of geomatics and Ph.D. degree in systems engineering from the Czech Technical University, Prague, Czech Republic.
+Pavel Kulmon received the Master of Engineering degree in the field of geomatics and Ph.D. degree in systems engineering at the Czech Technical University in Prague, Czech Republic.
 He is a Senior Researcher with the Department of Research and Analysis, ERA.
 His main research interests include the field of statistical inference with focus on bayesian methods, together with machine learning, and reinforcement learning applications.

 ## Jerguš Suja [ORCiD](https://orcid.org/0009-0009-3421-3841), [LinkedIn](https://www.linkedin.com/in/jergu%C5%A1-suja-20136b148/)